andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 ## Reflections and Future Directions

 This fall school transformed my understanding of sequential decision-making.
-The separation between control and machine learning communities seemed artificial by the end—both solve MDPs but emphasize different aspects and make different computational tradeoffs.
+The separation between control and machine learning communities seemed artificial by the end, both solve MDPs but emphasize different aspects and make different computational tradeoffs.

 The paradigm shift from model fitting to policy learning represents a fundamental rethinking of model-based control.
 We're not trying to build the most accurate simulator; we're trying to build the best decision-maker.
 The model, cost, and constraints are all part of a holistic representation whose purpose is producing good actions, not necessarily accurate predictions.